1234zou/MOKIT/README.md

 ### Option 1: Install from conda
 This is the easiest way, but network is required to auto-download the requirements (like Intel MKL).
 And, creating a new environment before installing is highly recommended, to avoid changing your base environment.
 ```
-conda create -n mokit-py37 python=3.7 # 3.8, 3.9 are also available
+conda create -n mokit-py39 python=3.9 # 3.7~3.11 are available
-conda activate mokit-py37
+conda activate mokit-py39
 conda install mokit -c mokit
 ```

-You need to keep `mokit-py37` activated when using MOKIT.
+You need to keep `mokit-py39` activated when using MOKIT.

 If you have no access to network, but still don't want to compile MOKIT manually, you can try option 3.